emcuttsy/monoglot-anxiety/content/english/blog/how-to-automatically-track-language-learning-time-using-ios-automations.md

 +++
 #

-Learning a language takes time.
-The

-There are plenty of great time tracking apps out there these days.
-The problem is actually using them.
+I'm often asked how much time I spend on language learning.
+This is a good question, especially since I learn through comprehensible input and time is undeniably the most important of the rather few levers one can really manipulate in an input-based study "strategy."

+But I don't really have any idea.
+People who ask me about this usually end up receiving some totally unhelpful answer like "a lot."

+Even I am beginning to get frustrated by this.
+I really would like to know how much time I spend consuming podcasts, videos, and written material in other languages and keep tabs on how much of my time I'm investing in my various target languages.

+So.
+What to do?

+The problem isn't that there aren't good ways to track time — these days there are plenty of great apps that make it """easy""" to record every second you spend on every task imaginable.

+Plenty of people use these apps quite successfully.
+Take a look around language learning Twitter and you'll see lots of lovely pie charts showing breakdowns of study time.
+Take a look around other corners of the internet where quantified self/optimization types hang about and you'll see even more carefully crafted time pies.

+No, the the problem isn't that there aren't good time tracking tools.
+The problem — or my problem, at least —is actually bothering to use them.

 I'm not very organized and I struggle with routine.
-It isn't natural for me to consistently start and stop a time tracker whenever I do anything.
+The only reason I can learn languages successfully is because languages are one of the few magical things in this universe that don't require focused, structured practice to get good at.
+Needless to say, it isn't natural for me to consistently start and stop a time tracker whenever I do anything.
+So I've never been able to keep good records, even though I've tried quite a few times now.

+Finally,

 You can outsource the hard work of time tracking to your phone using iOS automations.